barnese3/Fly-Docs/GettingStarted.md

 This function fetches an image from an external source (you could also fetch a local image by storing that image in your app and retrieving it via `fetch("file://balloon.jpg")`).
 Either way, fetching with Fly is *very* fast.
 This function then creates a new Fly image instance and stores the image’s binary data for speedy inputs and outputs.
 It then resizes the output image to 500px (so long as the input image is larger).
 Next, it converts the image to the `webp` format for image compression and fast loading time.
 Then, it applies all of our changes and creates a new image instance.
 Finally, it creates an HTTP Response object and displays the image.

-For a fully functional image API example, see the [bundled example app](https://github.com/superfly/fly/blob/master/apps/watermark-image/index.js).
+For a fully functional image API example, see this [bundled example app](https://github.com/superfly/fly/blob/master/apps/watermark-image/index.js).

 ## Deploy your Edge App